Apartment Accident Lawyer Dekalb County GA

 Common Types of Apartment Accidents Eligible for Compensation

 Every apartment accident is unique because of the circumstances involved.
 When you work with an apartment accident lawyer in Dekalb County GA from our firm, every aspect of your case will be considered.
-Your legal options will be more clear after meeting with The Lynch Law Group who can review your situation.
+Your legal options will be more clear after meeting with The Law Offices Of Andrew Lynch who can review your situation.
 Here are some common scenarios of apartment accidents and how the victims might be compensated for their losses:

 - Fire.
 An apartment fire can start any number of ways: oil ignites on the stove, an unattended cigarette that falls onto a flammable surface, the list is long.
 However, the apartment management company or owner is legally responsible for ensuring that safety equipment is installed and working in the event of an emergency.
 If they have knowingly failed to have this equipment in workable condition, such as fire and smoke alarms, emergency hallway and stairwell lighting, emergency exit signage, etc. and a fire occurs, they can be held liable for any injuries or deaths that result.
 An apartment accident lawyer Dekalb County GA renters hire can file a personal injury claim or wrongful death suit on your behalf.